1993–94 San Antonio Spurs season: Off-season

+Regular season

-The Spurs went on an 8-game winning streak between November and December, after a 4–5 start to the regular season, then won 13 consecutive games between January and February, holding a 35–14 record at the All-Star break, but then lost seven of their final ten games, finishing in second place in the Midwest Division with a 55–27 record, and earning the fourth seed in the Western Conference.
+With the addition of Rodman and Knight, the Spurs struggled with a 4–5 start to the regular season, but then posted an eight-game winning streak between November and December afterwards, and later on held a 35–14 record at the All-Star break.
+The team posted a 13-game winning streak between January and February, but lost seven of their final ten games of the season.
+The Spurs finished in second place in the Midwest Division with a 55–27 record, and earned the fourth seed in the Western Conference; the team qualified for the NBA playoffs for the fifth consecutive year.

 David Robinson captured the scoring title averaging 29.8 points, 10.7 rebounds, 4.8 assists, 1.7 steals and 3.3 blocks per game, and was named to the All-NBA Second Team, and to the NBA All-Defensive First Team.
 In addition, Dale Ellis averaged 15.2 points per game and led the Spurs with 131 three-point field goals, while Willie Anderson provided the team with 11.9 points and 4.3 assists per game, and Vinny Del Negro contributed 10.0 points and 4.2 assists per game.
 Off the bench, Knight provided with 9.3 points and 3.1 assists per game, while J.R.
-Reid contributed 9.0 points per game, Terry Cummings averaged 7.3 points and 5.0 rebounds per game, and Rodman, who was the team's starting power forward, contributed 4.7 points and led the league with 17.3 rebounds per game, and was named to the NBA All-Defensive Second Team.
+Reid contributed 9.0 points per game, Terry Cummings averaged 7.3 points and 5.0 rebounds per game, and Rodman, who was the team's starting power forward, contributed 4.7 points and 17.3 rebounds per game, and was named to the NBA All-Defensive Second Team.

 During the NBA All-Star weekend at the Target Center in Minneapolis, Minnesota, Robinson was selected for the 1994 NBA All-Star Game, as a member of the Western Conference All-Star team, while Ellis participated in the NBA Three-Point Shootout for the fifth time.
-Robinson also finished in second place in Most Valuable Player voting, and Rodman finished tied in eleventh place, while Robinson also finished in second place in Defensive Player of the Year voting, with Rodman finishing in sixth place; Rodman also finished tied in sixth place in Sixth Man of the Year voting.
+Robinson finished in second place in Most Valuable Player voting, behind Hakeem Olajuwon of the Houston Rockets, while Rodman finished tied in eleventh place; Robinson also finished in second place in Defensive Player of the Year voting, also behind Olajuwon, with Rodman finishing in sixth place; Rodman also finished tied in sixth place in Sixth Man of the Year voting.

-In the Western Conference First Round of the 1994 NBA playoffs, the Spurs faced off against the 5th-seeded Utah Jazz; despite winning Game 1 at home, 106–89, Rodman became a distraction as he scuffled with head coach John Lucas, as the Spurs lost to the Jazz in four games.
-Rodman had also committed a flagrant foul on Jazz All-Star guard John Stockton in Game 2, and was suspended for Game 3.

 The Spurs finished second in the NBA in home-game attendance behind the Charlotte Hornets, with an attendance of 904,190 at the Alamodome during the regular season.
-Following the season, Lucas departed for a job as head coach and General Manager for the Philadelphia 76ers, while Ellis signed as a free agent with the Denver Nuggets, Floyd re-signed with the New Jersey Nets, and Antoine Carr signed with the Utah Jazz.